Francois-v3/CDNBoxd/README.md

 ## Deployment and upgrade tips

+Due to its origins, CDNBox stands for a node of a CDNBoxd cluster and appli stands for trafic distribution policy.
 When you have different CDNBoxd nodes on different operators, the major risk is bug.
 To manage this risk, we advice you to adopt a canari deployment strategy.
 Choose a referral node that you upgrade first, then wait for at least one day and have a look to errors.
 If everything looks ok, upgrade an other set of nodes, wait a least one day.
 Repeat until all nodes are updated.

 We advice you to include added files in your deployment script or tool.
 For example, clone the repo files in another repo where you add node modules, GEO database and configuration file, then deploy with remote command  "git pull; systemctl restart cdnboxd.service".
 Automate your deployment, but keep launch decision by human.